Receipt of request for action.

-The request is being treated pursuant to Title 10 of the Code of Federal Regulations (10 CFR) 2.206 of the Commission's regulations.
-The request has been referred to the Director of the Office of Nuclear Reactor Regulation (NRR).
+The NRC is handling this petition pursuant to Title 10 of the Code of Federal Regulations (10 CFR), Section 2.206 of the Commission's regulations.
+The petition has been referred to the Director of the Office of Nuclear Reactor Regulation (NRR).
 As provided by 10 CFR 2.206, appropriate action will be taken on this petition within a reasonable time.
-The petitioner declined an opportunity to address the NRR Petition Review Board (PRB).
-After meeting internally, the PRB's decision was to accept the petition for review.
-Additionally, the PRB noted that the topic of the petition is undergoing NRC review as part of the lessons-learned from the Fukushima event.
-The PRB intends to use the Fukushima review to inform its final decision on whether to implement the requested actions.
+The petitioners had a recorded conference call with the NRR petition review board on August 15, 2012, to discuss and supplement the petition.
+A copy of the petition is available for inspection under ADAMS Accession No. ML12193A123.
+The official transcript of the August 15, 2012, conference call is accessible via ADAMS Accession No. ML12234A730.

 For the Nuclear Regulatory Commission.